tetmiranda/Algorithmic-Trading-Bot/README.md

 Part of our analysis was to compare four machine learning modules to determine which machine learning would be better suited.
 The machine learning modules we are using are Logistic Regression, SVM, Neural Networks (Keras) and Random Classifier.

-The indicators we used were BB(Bolinger Band), EMA(Expontential Moving Averages) and RSI(Relative Strength Index) with entry and exit signals in order to predict the total of the profit and loss.
+The indicators we tested were BB(Bollinger Band), EMA(Expontential Moving Averages) and RSI(Relative Strength Index) with entry and exit signals in order to predict the buy and sell signals.
+Many of these indicators failed.
+We used the RSI in our final trading strategy.

 ## Data Preparation and Model Training